 Applications through the departmental holding list will be considered commencing the last week in August.
 Please check your university email account regularly as offers will only be sent by email and will be time-limited.

-Lectures will take place in LM162 on:
+Lectures will take place on Tuesdays, Thursdays, and alternate Fridays commencing on:

 Term tests will take place during the Friday lecture period; dates, location and additional information will be posted on the course portal site